-One specific area of high risk in the transport and logistics industry continues to be labour conditions.
-Friesian mitigates this risk in a number of ways, including by continuing to:
+Another specific area of high risk in the transport and logistics industry continues to be labour conditions.
+Consistent with its conduct over many years, Friesian mitigates this risk in a number of ways, including by continuing to:

-- engage all employees on employment agreements that comply with the National Employment Standards, and regularly review these agreements through enterprise bargaining with the relevant Union (where relevant), and for legal compliance with expert advisors; - provide a safe environment for work, including comprehensive training on equipment and relevant policies, and ensuring compliance by all personnel engaged with our business through periodic audits and/or performance reviews; - hold accreditation in, and operate in accordance with, the Heavy Vehicle National Law (HVNL) and ensuring our staff, contractors and customers comply through periodic audits and performance reviews.
+- engage all employees on employment agreements that comply with the National Employment Standards, and regularly review these agreements through enterprise bargaining with the relevant Union, and for legal compliance with expert advisors; - provide a safe environment for work, including comprehensive training on equipment and relevant policies, and ensuring compliance by all personnel engaged with our business through periodic audits and/or performance reviews;

+- hold accreditation in, and operate in accordance with, the Heavy Vehicle National Law (HVNL) and ensuring our staff, contractors and customers comply through periodic audits and performance reviews.
 Amongst other things, the HVNL sets standards around managing fatigue and use of heavy vehicles to promote the safety of all personnel engaged with our business; - have written contracts with all regularly engaged transport sub-contractors that pass on our expectations, safety requirements, and all other required standards, and then auditing those contractors as required; and - provide access to company procedures for complaint handling, including a confidential Whistleblower service for any complaints that personnel do not wish to handle through the company's ordinary procedures.

-However, it's noted that contractors who perform work for Friesian are not directly controlled by it, and Friesian is therefore unable to have oversight over, or control, all working conditions at all times.
-This is particularly the case given the nature of our business which involves a degree of long-distance and remote operations.
-Therefore, there remains a risk, albeit low, that some workers may be victims of modern slavery.
+It's noted that contractors who perform work for Friesian are not directly controlled by it, and Friesian is therefore unable to have oversight over, or control, all working conditions at all times.
+In the case of truck drivers, whilst the percentage of work completed by contractors is relatively low (less than 10%), the nature of the work involves a degree of long-distance and remote operations.
+Friesian mitigates this risk through a range of controls (including, but not limited to, policies and tamper-proof electronic reporting), however there remains a risk, albeit low, that some workers may be victims of modern slavery.